As you drive down scenic Highway 94 from St. Charles, south of Highway 40/64, you’ll begin a trip on one of

 approx a 14 mile stretch.

-The first stop along the way will be Sugar Creek Winery , just outside the town of Defiance.
+The first stop along the way to Augusta Missouri will be Sugar Creek Winery , just outside the town of Defiance.
 Ken and Becky Miller have created a unique wine tasting experience with beautiful views of the Missouri River Bottom area.

 After your stop there, continue to drive on and the flat areas give way to increasing elevations along the bluffs.